Annie is a 2-year-old with a painful arm.

 Her mum was holding her hand as she walked along the pavement.
 Annie tripped, and Annie’s mum tried to stop the fall.

-The medial and lateral collateral ligaments each hold the humerus and ulna together (one on either side).
+The medial and lateral collateral ligaments hold the humerus and ulna together (one on either side).

 The annular ligament holds the radius and ulna together.

-In a pulled elbow, the annular ligament slips of the head of the radius and can get trapped in between the radius and humerus.
+In a pulled elbow, the annular ligament slips off the head of the radius and can get trapped in between the radius and humerus.
 This causes restriction of movement and pain on pronation and supination.

-The mechanism is usually from a pull of the arm e.g. when the child falls down while holding the parent’s hand and the parent tries to stop them from falling by pulling the arm.
+It’s usually from a pull of the arm, e.g. when the child falls down while holding the parent’s hand and the parent tries to stop them from falling by pulling the arm.

 There are two main techniques to reduce a pulled elbow.

 The second technique is supination-flexion.
-Again apply pressure over the radial head, supinate the arm, and then flex the elbow (while the arm is still supinated).
+Again rest your thumb over the radial head, supinate the arm, and then flex the elbow (while the arm is still supinated).

-A 2017 Cochrane review found low-quality evidence that the hyperpronation technique had a better success rate at first attempt reduction than the supination technique (NNT 6).
+A 2017 Cochrane review found low-quality evidence that the hyper-pronation technique had a better success rate at first attempt reduction than the supination technique.
+The Number Needed to Treat (NNT) is 6.

 And as Simon Craig nicely illustrated – the Yin and Yang of pulled elbows:

 After a successful reduction, the child should be using the arm normally within 10-15 minutes.
-If the reduction fails on the first attempt, then try again using the other technique.
-If the child is still not using the arm, then get an x-ray.
+If it fails on the first attempt, try again using the other technique.
+If the child is still not using the arm, get an x-ray.

-Sometimes you feel like the reduction was successful (you may have felt a click) but the child is not using the arm normally.
-This may be because the annular ligament was torn when the elbow was pulled and it may take time to heal.
+Sometimes you may feel like the reduction was successful, but they are not using the arm normally.
+This may be because the annular ligament was torn when the elbow was pulled, and this may take time to heal.
 In these cases, put the child in a broad arm sling and review them again in a few days.